Brauer groups of 1-motives: The generalized Theorem of the Cube for 1-motives and its consequences

 \begin{proof} Denote by $\cTorsRig(\GG_{m, G}) $ the Picard $S$-stack of $\GG_m$-torsors on $G$ with rigidification along the unit section $\epsilon_G: S \to G$.
-Because of this unit section $\epsilon_G$, the group of isomorphism classes of $\GG_m$-torsors with rigidification is canonically isomorphic to the group of isomorphism classes of $\GG_m$-torsors:
+Because of this unit section $\epsilon_G$, the group of isomorphism classes of $\GG_m$-torsors over $G$ with rigidification is canonically isomorphic to the quotient of the group of isomorphism classes of $\GG_m$-torsors over $G$ by the group of isomorphism classes of $\GG_m$-torsors over $S$:

 Denote by $\cCub(G,\GG_m)$ the Picard $S$-stack of $\GG_m$-torsors on $G$ with cubical structure and by $\cCub^i(G,\GG_m)$ for $i=1,0$ its classifying groups.
-In \cite[Prop 2.4]{Breen83}, Breen proves the theorem of the Cube for extensions of abelian schemes by tori which are defined over a normal scheme, that is the forgetful additive functor $\cCub(G,\GG_m) \to \cTorsRig(\GG_{m, G})$ is an equivalence of Picard $S$-stacks.
+Roughly speaking a $\GG_m$-torsor on $G$ is cubical if it satisfies the Theorem of the Cube, for details see \cite[Def 2.2]{Breen83}.
+In \cite[Prop 2.4]{Breen83}, Breen proves the Theorem of the Cube for extensions of abelian schemes by tori which are defined over a normal scheme, that is the forgetful additive functor $\cCub(G,\GG_m) \to \cTorsRig(\GG_{m, G})$ is an equivalence of Picard $S$-stacks.
 In particular